srubianof/AREP-AUTOSCALING/README.md

 ![](https://cdn.discordapp.com/attachments/748398289514397717/772711833995182080/Screen_Shot_2020-11-01_at_1.20.15_AM.png)

-As the load increases and is gradually reduced, AWS Auto Scaling feature triggers and terminates the instances automatically, the following figures demostrates how this happens and the alerts are launched
+As the load increases and is gradually reduced, AWS Auto Scaling feature triggers and terminates the instances automatically, the following figures demonstrates how this happens, and the alerts are launched
     CPU USE
     ![](https://cdn.discordapp.com/attachments/748398289514397717/772711827951058944/Screen_Shot_2020-11-01_at_1.32.06_AM.png)
     ![](https://cdn.discordapp.com/attachments/748398289514397717/772711830677094400/Screen_Shot_2020-11-01_at_1.32.14_AM.png)